Yankees’ Alex Verdugo reacts after his RBI double during the...

 Yankees’ Alex Verdugo reacts after his RBI double during the seventh inning against the Kansas City Royals in Game One of the ALDS MLB baseball playoffs at Yankee Stadium on Saturday, Oct.
 5, 2024.
 Credit: Kathleen Malone-Van Dyke

-The player least popular among Yankees fans entering this postseason allowed that hard-to-please collective to party deep into Saturday night.
+The least popular player among Yankees fans entering this postseason allowed that hard-to-please collective to party deep into Saturday night.

-Alex Verdugo, the organization's choice to start in leftfield rather than uber-popular prospect Jasson Dominguez, delivered a clutch two-out RBI single in the seventh inning to lift the Yankees to a 6-5 victory over the Royals in a back-and-forth Game 1 of their American League Division Series in front of a charged-up sellout Stadium crowd of 48,790 that rarely sat down.
+Alex Verdugo, the organization’s choice to start in leftfield rather than uber-popular prospect Jasson Dominguez, delivered a two-out RBI single in the seventh inning to lift the Yankees to a 6-5 win over the Royals in a back-and-forth Game 1 of their American League Division Series in front of a charged-up sellout Stadium crowd of 48,790 that rarely sat down.

 Verdugo, chosen to start because he’s a far better defender than Dominguez, made several good plays in the field in addition to going 2-for-3 with a walk.
-He slashed a 0-and-1 cutter to left off Michael Lorenzen to bring in Jazz Chisholm Jr. to snap a 5-5 tie.
+He slashed a 0-and-1 cutter to left off Michael Lorenzen to drive in Jazz Chisholm Jr. to snap a 5-5 tie.

-Chisholm led off the inning with a single and stole second with one out, barely beating the throw of Salvador Perez (the Royals challenged the safe call, and it appeared Chisholm — who made a pop-up slide — might have been tagged before getting to the bag, but the call stood).
+Chisholm led off the seventh with a single and stole second with one out, barely beating the throw of Salvador Perez (the Royals challenged the safe call, and it appeared Chisholm — who made a pop-up slide — might have been tagged before getting to the bag, but the call stood).

 Tommy Kahnle retired the first two batters in the eighth before walking Garrett Hampton.
 Luke Weaver struck out Maikel Garcia, then struck out Michael Massey and Bobby Witt Jr. to start a perfect ninth.

 The Yankees had nine hits and eight walks but went 2-for-13 with runners in scoring position and stranded 11.
-They had runners on second and third with none out in the first but didn't score, and with a run home, the bases loaded and none out in the fifth, they were in danger of not tacking on until Anthony Volpe drew a two-out walk to force home a run and give them a 4-3 lead.
+They had runners on second and third with none out in the first but didn’t score, and with a run home, the bases loaded and none out in the fifth, they were in danger of not tacking on until Volpe drew a two-out walk to force home a run and give them a 4-3 lead.

 The Royals came right back after Torres’ homer.
 Yuli Gurriel walked after an 11-pitch plate appearance and MJ Melendez sent a fastball into the first row of seats in rightfield for a two-run homer that made it 3-2.